BlackBox712/datasciencecoursera/course3_gettingandcleaningdata/project/README.md

+# Aim of the project
 - This course project is to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.

 - The data for this project can be downloaded through the following link:   https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 - Full description of the data can be found here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+# Links to files
 Description | File | Link
 --- | --- | ---
 Analysis R Script |  run_analysis.R |  [Link](https://github.com/BlackBox712/datasciencecoursera/blob/master/course3_gettingandcleaningdata/project/run_analysis.R "run_analysis.R")